YibinWu/DJIplus/README.md

 # DJIplus
-An Android APP based on DJI Mobile SDK which can gain the flight data like GPS of the aircraft and save it in my phone's storage in .txt file.
+An Android APP based on DJI Mobile SDK which can gain the flight data like GPS position of the aircraft and save it in your Android device's storage by a txt file.